 Budgeting for Retirement after Divorce

 Budgeting for retirement initially starts with the pension statement and Social Security check.
 Expenses like house payments, rent, food, utilities and regular medications come out.
 Medicare deductibles are automatically taken out of Social Security checks.
-Additional payments for health insurance may be taken out of pension checks or be owed on a monthly basis.
+Additional payments for health insurance may be taken out of pension checks or paid personally.

 What is left over at the end of this process can be used for entertainment, trips or saved up for emergencies.
 If there are savings, any shortfall will be taken from savings or withdrawn for retirement plans like 401Ks and 403Bs.
 The process repeats on a monthly basis.
 Long term budgeting is the process of planning years ahead.
 Long term budgeting for divorced individuals must include planning for several key factors.

 - Health insurance costs have risen at higher than the cost of inflation for more than three decades.
 Cost controls and federal mandates may slow the cost increases but will not significantly lower health insurance costs.
 Plan your expenses so that you can direct as much if not more money into paying for health care costs.
 If planning for divorce after retirement age, realize that you may or may not be eligible for your former spouse’s health plan and will need to seek health coverage on your own until Medicare is available at full retirement age.

 - Long term care insurance ensures that someone without a partner can get help with day to day living if they are disabled after a heart attack, stroke or long term illness.
 With proper planning, long term care insurance covers the costs of nursing home care while preserving the family home to be passed on to children and savings for a special needs child.